codeforamerica/intake/.github/PULL_REQUEST_TEMPLATE.md

 ### What does this do and why?

-Describe the changes and the problem this PR solves in a couple sentences that could be understood by non-developers.
+In a couple sentences that non-engineer teammates would understand, what changes does this PR introduce and what problem does it solve?

 ### Testing & Checks

-This PR includes the following items (if checked):
+What does this PR include?
 - [ ] new dependencies
 - [ ] migrations
 - [ ] data migrations